suprnova74/FactoCord-2.0/README.md

 # Update-Log

 Added rudimentary translator function.
 It will take any translation from Smoogle bot sent to the server's channel and send it to in-game.
-In-game requests for translations are currently not possible via this method.
+In-game requests for translations are currently not possible via this method as Smoogle ignores any bot output.

 # Screenshots